cedvtan13/3rdYR/NumericalMethods/Modularized/SCRIPT.md

 ---

-## 🎓 CONCLUSION (30 seconds) - All Members (Split lines)
+## 🎓 CONCLUSION (30 seconds) - Both Members

 **[Screen: Return to main GUI]**

+**Member 1:**
+> "To summarize, our project demonstrates the foundational numerical methods behind machine learning - from solving equation systems with Gaussian elimination up to 5 unknowns, to calculating derivatives using user-selectable differentiation methods."

 **Member 2:**
-> "To summarize, our project demonstrates the foundational numerical methods behind machine learning:"

-**Member 3:**
-> "From solving equation systems with Gaussian elimination, to calculating derivatives for optimization,"

-**Member 4:**
-> "To fitting models with analytical regression techniques that power modern predictive algorithms."

-**Member 1:**
-> "We've shown various input scenarios, special edge cases, and the clean implementation that makes these concepts accessible for learning."
+> "To fitting models with analytical regression techniques that power modern predictive algorithms.
+We've shown various input scenarios, special edge cases, and the clean modular implementation that makes these concepts accessible for learning."

-**All Members:**
+**Both Members:**
 > "Thank you for watching!
 Questions are welcome."

 **[Screen: Fade to credits showing team member names and GitHub repository]**